-My chapbook, Moons, Roads, and Rivers, was published in 2017 by Finishing Line Press.
-I’m currently working on a few other projects, one of which is a father-son chapbook with my son, Micah.
+My first chapbook, Moons, Roads, and Rivers was published in 2017 by Finishing Line Press.

 My poems have appeared in various literary magazines and journals, including New Ohio Review, Watershed Review, The Citron Review, Barely South Review, and Contemporary American Voices.
 Book reviews have appeared in Windhover and Whale Road Review.

 For three years I served as the editor-in-chief of Word Fountain, the Literary Magazine of the Osterhout Free Library.
 A librarian by day, I enjoy birding, hiking, and camping with my three grown sons, in the woodlands of Pennsylvania where I live with my favorite pianist.

 This blog used to be called The Dad Poet.
 That’s Dad Poet, not Dead Poet.
 What kind of father would I be if I did not tell dreadful dad-jokes?

 I started this site a dozen years ago as a place of refuge and inner peace.
 I needed to focus on my writing again, and blogging seemed a good way to keep the writing muscles limber.
 If I wasn’t exactly writing poems, I was keeping my appointments with the muse, as Mary Oliver might say.

 It was a difficult time, so I decided I would focus on the things that made me feel most happy and alive.
 These things were poetry, fatherhood, and nature, specifically birding and hawk watching.

 Soon enough, it turned into a poetry blog from a dad’s point of view.
 A dad who also happened to be a “lazy” birder (Yeah, I don’t get up at 5:30 am to hit the hot spots for pre-dawn bird calls).
 You’ll also find a fair amount of other people’s poems that I have recorded on my SoundCloud and YouTube channels before I shared them here.

 My Weird Resume